 The debate surrounding increased food waste generation during Ramadan has become a part of public discourse in Muslim communities worldwide.
 Almost one-fourth of the food purchased or prepared during Ramadan finds its way to trash bins.
 The staggering amount of food waste in Ramadan urgently demands a strong public-focused strategy for its minimization, sustainable utilization and eco-friendly disposal.
 This infographic will provide more insights into the magnitude of problem and plausible ways to tackle it.
+Keep reading to know how to make your Ramadan eco-friendly.

 In the holy month of Ramadan, Iftar or breaking of fast becomes our main attention.
 The Iftars are either taken at home alone or with the family and relatives or at Iftar buffets at hotels and restaurants.
 The other option usually for the bachelors and less privileged people are to open the fast at mosques and at community centers whereby the iftar and dinner is provided for free organized by the rich, philanthropists, charitable organizations and mosque committees.
 Disrespect to Food It is a common sight that at Iftar, people do not respect the food and drinks that are provided … Continue reading →